Uniswap/cypress-hardhat/CONTRIBUTING.md

 ## .env

-To run the tests, you'll need to create a .env file in the root of the project:
+To run the tests, you'll need to create a .env file in the root of the project with a valid infura key:

 ```
-JSON_RPC_PROVIDER = '<JSON_RPC_PROVIDER>'
+INFURA_KEY = '<INFURA_KEY>'
 ```